Genealogy & Family History

 A comprehensive categorized and cross-referenced index to genealogical resources on the internet.
 A good starting point for genealogy research by topic.
 Many, many links.

 The new super-site for the genealogy services from the LDS (Mormon) church.
 Massive digitization projects are underway as their extensive microfilm collection is digitized.
-There is also an increasing emphasis on education and the learning module has tutorials and guides.

 A gateway to Canada's genealogical resources provided by Library and Archives Canada.
 It offers genealogical content, advice, services and research tools.